 Privacy laws limit the information that child protection and licensing agencies can discuss.
-A mandated reporter can find out if a report has been accepted for investigation and will receive a summary of a disposition of the report, unless such a release of information would be detrimental to the best interests of a child.
+A mandated reporter can find out if a report has been accepted for investigation.
+If accepted, the reporter will receive a summary of a disposition of the report, unless such a release of information would be detrimental to the best interests of a child.
 The summary that a mandated reporter receives includes the following information:

-- An agency's classification of a report under Minn.
+- The agency's assigned response path under Minn.
 Administrative Rules, part 9560.0230, subp.
 5 - The name of the child protection worker or investigator who conducted the Family Assessment or Family Investigation - The nature of the maltreatment, if an agency determined that maltreatment occurred - If a case has been opened for child protection or other services - If a referral has been made to a community organization.